Date of Last Revision: July 19, 2022

-Caredove respects the privacy concerns of all users of the site, and is committed to protecting the Personal Information of its users and the Personal Health Information of all patients and clients referred using Caredove software.
+Caredove respects the privacy concerns of all users of The Platform, and is committed to protecting the Personal Information (PI) of its users and the Protected Health Information (PHI) of all patients and clients referred using Caredove software.
 The purpose of this policy is to establish all the mandatory requirements and responsibilities for the protection of such information.

 The Chief Privacy Officer (CPO) is responsible for compliance with privacy practices and consistent application of sanctions for failure to comply with privacy policies for all individuals in the organization’s workforce, extended workforce, and for all business associates, in cooperation with legal counsel as applicable.
 The CPO will: